25 awesome art projects for kids of all ages!

-Put away those paints and paintbrushes!
+Put away those paintbrushes!

 This round-up of creative art processes will have your kids exploring and experimenting with all kinds of different materials, substances and tools!

 From resist art to sensory art, from smooshing and scraping to dripping and ripping.
 In this collection, you’ll find lots of different ways for your little ones to get artistic and express their creativity.